shawn-sandy/everylittledetail/src/content/planner.md

 ---
-title: Book our Event Planner
+title: Book our event planner
 subtitle: 'Sit back, relax and little us take care of every little detail for you event. our team is here to make make your dreams come true'
 date: 2021-06-08
 image: ['food.jpeg']